- What is e-Health?

 - Workflow optimization

-IoT and mobile technology can also give healthcare organization effective tools to improve performance while tracking and identifying bottlenecks and service slowdowns.
+IoT and mobile technology can also give healthcare organizations effective tools to improve performance while tracking and identifying bottlenecks and service slowdowns.
 Hospital navigation for patients and staff.
 Smart hospital applications can help patients and visiting or temporary physicians and staff to find a way in the hospital.
 Messaging and routing features can provide turn-by-turn directions and arrival time instructions to make navigation in large hospitals simpler and less stressful for visitors.

 - Patient notification